-If you’re looking for a tablet that’s safe and fun for young kids, then you won’t find a better deal than the Amazon Fire Kids Edition.
-The parental controls are excellent, allowing you to define exactly how much screen time your kids can have and what they can and can’t get up to.
+If you’re looking for a tablet that’s safe and fun for young kids, then you won’t find a better deal than the.
+The parental controls are excellent, allowing you to define exactly how much screen time your kids can have, as well as what they can and can’t access.

 It comes with a one-year subscription to Amazon FreeTime Unlimited, which offers access to thousands of curated books, movies, TV shows, apps, and games that are suitable for your children based on their age.
 It costs $3 per month thereafter if you have Prime, or $5 a month if you don’t.
 You can also set up multiple profiles with tailored content to suit each child’s age.

 You also get a chunky protective case available in pink, blue, or green.
 If your little angel does manage to break the tablet, there’s no need to worry because Amazon offers a no-questions-asked 2-year replacement warranty that covers accidental damage.

 There is an older, 7-inch Kids Edition tablet, but the Amazon Fire HD 8 Kids Edition is your best bet, even though it costs a little more at $130.
 The trouble with the 7-inch version is that the screen resolution isn’t great at 1,024 x 600 pixels.
 The HD 8 ups that to 1,280 x 800 pixels and also offers double the storage, at 32GB, as well as dual speakers for better sound.

 The Fire Kids Edition won’t suit older kids, but it’s ideal for youngsters getting their first tablet.
 It’s a complete solution that’s quick and easy to set up, and has everything your child could want out of the box.
 For the money, this is the best kids’ tablet around.